What a difference

 Vanessa Lee, 27

-As someone who is self-confessed workaholic, Vanessa Lee admits that she finds it hard to maintain a healthy diet.
-Grabbing late night meals and snacks in between her busy schedule, Vanessa has always struggled with finding time to focus on what she eats.
-So when we approached her to take on the 3-day Vegetarian Save&Save Challenge, she was sceptical at first.
-Would she be even able to change her eating habits and go veggie or would she crumble on the first day?
-But if it meant that she could save more money and help her health, why not give it a go?
+As a self-confessed workaholic, Vannesa Lee admits that she finds it hard to maintain a healthy diet.
+Also, she is no stranger to eating a nighttime snack or a late dinner.
+Vanessa feels that there needs to be a structure when it comes to food but she has struggled with finding time to focus on what she is feeding herself.
+So, when we approached her for the Save&Save Challenge(3-day vegetarian challenge), she was skeptical at first.
+Vanessa worried: Would she be able to change her eating habits and go vegetarian?
+What if she can't successfully complete the challenge?
+But, if it means saving more money as well as feeling healthy and positive, why wouldn't she?

 Old habits die hard